Crowdstorm’s GPS receivers buyer’s guide

 Also, remember a sat nav is a dedicated device.
 It’s only job in life is to get you from A to B, and it is wholly engineered to do just that.
 It’s not going to be side-tracked by calls and messages, leaving your phone to do what it does best – keep you in contact with the outside world.
 And even better if the sat nav goes wrong you have a backup: but if you have only your phone, if the battery dies you’re alone in the dark (unless you still have a map in the boot somewhere!).

-Finally, getting a quality map for your smartphone isn’t cheap.
+Finally, getting a quality map for your smartphone isn’t always cheap.
 To get the best you may find you’re paying almost as much as a sat nav device just for the smartphone maps – and all that extra data will be clogging up your phone’s memory.
+Google Maps works well, for example, but it can point junctions out too late - very frustrating!

 I’ve found the best sat nav: What do I do next?